© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two crosses immediately west of St Budock Church is a scheduled monument protected by Historic England under reference 1019164.
 View the official record →

-Two crosses immediately west of St Budock Church is a pair of stone crosses of medieval date located near Falmouth in Cornwall.
+Two crosses immediately west of St Budock Church is a pair of medieval stone crosses located in the parish of Budock near Falmouth in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019164.

 Two crosses immediately west of St Budock Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019164.